JohnMurray/busan/decisions/000-busan.md

 Joking aside, I think creating the solution I'm envisioning _does require_ starting from a blank slate.
-There are some fundamental decisions that most actor implementation start out making that I think should be removed and there are some (possibly controversial) decisions that I'd like to experiment with that are not fit for an existing project of any real maturity.
+There are some fundamental decisions that most actor implementation start out making that I think should be removed and there are some (possibly controversial, possibly bad) decisions that I'd like to experiment with that are not fit for an existing project of any real maturity.

 This will become more clear as this project evolves and more decision logs are written, but a short preview (without context) might be:

   + All messages are represented via Protobuf
+  + Relatedly, _every_ value sent via a message must be serialized
   + Actors are "untyped" that (in essence) they pattern match on the incoming type
-  + By default actors are not required to respond to a message
-  + _Every_ value sent via a message must be serialized
+  + Semantics closer to original Hewitt & Baker inception of actors, eg:
+    + Communication does _not_ have to be in req/resp pairs (as seems common amongst many Rust implementations today)
+    + Actors can alter their state and message handling logic (behaviors) based on messages received
+    + Behaviors and actors may be dynamically composed

 There are probably a few things I'm forgetting as I'm writing this and these sound like odd objectives without more context (which will come later).